-Benign nonglial epithelial CNS tumor, constituting 1% to 3% of intracranial tumors in adults, most often located near the optic chiasm.
+Benign nonglial epithelial central nervous system tumor, constituting 1% to 3% of intracranial tumors in adults, most often located near the optic chiasm.

 Bimodal age incidence with 50% in children aged between 5 and 14 years and a second peak in adults 50 to 70 years of age.